justinkwan20/Photoshare/README.md

 # Photoshare
 Flask Based web application that I built for my CS 460 class on databases.
 I used mysql database to store the data locally and used flask web framework in order to create the web application.
-At its current state its still rough, but I'll continue to develop this project.

 # <span class="s1">**CS460/660 Project Assignment 1**</span>

 <span class="s1">**PhotoShare: An on-line photo social network system**</span>

-<span class="s1">**(To be done in groups of two.)**</span>

-## <span class="s1">**Deadlines**</span>

-<span class="s1">Database design report due: Friday, October 6, at 5PM.</span>

-<span class="s1">Final report and implementation due: Thursday, October 26, at 11:59PM.</span>

 ## <span class="s1">**Purpose of the project**</span>